semgrep/semgrep-docs/docs/semgrep-cloud-platform/jira.md

 }
 </ul>

-# Creating Jira tickets
+# Create Jira tickets

 <!-- It's Jira, not JIRA :) -->

-:::tip Try the Jira integration (private beta) Existing customers can try the Jira integration for free.
-To enable this feature:
+:::tip Private beta
+This feature is in a closed beta.
+To request access:
-1. Fill out the following form: [Request access to the Semgrep Jira integration private beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
+1. Fill out the following form: [Request access to the Semgrep Jira integration closed beta](https://get.semgrep.dev/Jira-asana-linear-private-beta.html).
 2. Contact your Technical Account Manager or your Account Executive and let them know you'd like to try the Jira integration out.
 :::

 The Semgrep Jira integration allows you to create Jira tickets based on your Semgrep Code or Supply Chain findings.

-## Enabling your Jira integration
+## Enable your Jira integration

 :::info Prerequisites
 * You must have a **Jira Cloud** plan.
 Jira Data Center (self-managed, or on-prem) is not supported.